 Aortic Regurgitant Lesions.-An endocardial murmur accompanying and following the second sound of the heart (diastolic); loudest just below the base of the heart on the left side of, or over, the sternum, propagated thence downward toward the ensiform cartilage.
-The aortic second sound weakened in proportion as the aortic valves are defective.
+The aortic valvular sound weakened in proportion as the aortic valves are damaged.
 This murmur is frequently conjoined with the aortic direct murmur.

-Mitral Regurgitant Lesions.-An endocardial murmur accompanying and following the first sound of the heart (systolic); loudest at, or limited to, the apex of the organ; extending more or less to the left of the apex laterally around the chest, and heard at the lower angle of the scapula; not propagated into the carotids.
-The aortic second sound of the heart weakened in proportion to the amount of regurgitation, and the pulmonic second sound (heard in the left second intercostal space near the sternum) intensified in proportion to the amount of hypertrophy of the right ventricle induced by the mitral lesions.
-A mitral murmur, beginning with the first sound of the heart, does not always denote mitral regurgitation.
-Such a murmur may be distinguished as a mitral systolic murmur, or an intra-ventricular murmur.
+Mitral Regurgitant Lesions.-An endocardial murmur accompanying and following the first sound of the heart (systolic); loudest at, or limited to, the apex of the organ; extending

+\ An aortic direct murmur may be inorganic or anæmic.
+This is to be inferred when the murmur is variable in its intensity, or intermittent, unaccompanied by weakening of the aortic second sound, the heart not enlarged, and when murmurs heard in the large arteries and in the veins of the neck. more or less to the left of the apex laterally around the chest, and often heard at the lower angle of the scapula; not propagated into the carotids.
+The aortic valvular sound of the heart weakened in proportion to the amount of regurgitation, and the pulmonic valvular sound (heard in the left second intercostal space near the sternum) intensified in proportion to the amount of hypertrophy of the right ventricle induced by the mitral lesions.
+A mitral murmur, beginning with the first sound of the heart, and limited to a circumscribed space at the apex, does not always denote mitral regurgitation.
+Such a murmur may be distinguished as a mitral systolic murmur, or an intra ventricular murmur.

-Mitral Obstructive Lesions.-An endocardial murmur not connected with the second sound of the heart, but preceding the first sound (præ-systolic), and abruptly arrested at the occurrence of the first sound; the murmur limited to a circumscribed space around the apex of the organ; the character frequently peculiar, resembling the sound caused by throwing the lips or tongue into vibration with the breath of expiration.
-The pulmonic second sound of the heart intensified, if the mitral lesions have led to hypertrophy of the right ventricle.
+Mitral Obstructive Lesions.-An endocardial murmur not connected with the second sound of the heart, but preceding the first sound (præ-systolic), and abruptly arrested at the occurrence of the first sound; the murmur limited to a circumscribed space around the apex of the organ; the character generally peculiar, resembling the sound caused by throwing the lips or tongue into vibration with the breath of expiration.
+The pulmonic valvular sound of the heart intensified, if the mitral lesions have led to hypertrophy of the right ventricle.
+The aortic valvular sound weakened in proportion to the amount of the mitral obstruction.
 This murmur is frequently associated with the mitral regurgitant.
 It does not denote mitral lesions, in all cases, when it is associated with aortic regurgitant lesions.

-Tricuspid Regurgitation.-An endocardial

-murmur with the first sound of the heart (systolic), heard within a circumscribed area at the lower part of the sternum.
+Tricuspid Regurgitation.-An endocardial murmur with the first sound of the heart (systolic), heard within a circumscribed area at the lower part of the sternum.
 Frequently, if not generally, associated with pulsation or undulation in the jugular veins.

-Lesions at Pulmonic Orifice-An endocardial organic murmur with the first sound of the heart (systolic), at the base of the organ, in the left second intercostal space; not propagated into the carotids.
+Lesions at the Pulmonic Orifice.-An endocardial organic murmur with the first sound of the heart (systolic), at the base of the organ, in the left second intercostal space; not propagated into the carotids.\

-Endocarditis in cases of Articular Rheumatism.-An endocardial murmur, loudest at the apex of the heart, i.e., a mitral systolic murmur, developed (i.e., not having existed previously) in connection with articular rheumatism.
+Endocarditis in Cases of Articular Rheumatism.-An endocardial murmur, loudest at the apex of the heart, i.e., a mitral systolic murmur, and developed (i.e., not having existed previously) in connection with articular rheumatism.